ffvoigt/minimal-mistakes-playground/_pages/faq.md

 is also designed to reduce shadowing and contains tunable lenses for the [ASLM mode](/aslm/) which allows for uniform axial resolution across the FOV.
 In addition, the mesoSPIM excitation path is dual-sided like a variant of the openSPIM (the T-SPIM).
-All existing mesoSPIM setups have at least for laser lines to be able to image a wide variety of fluorophores.
+All existing mesoSPIM setups have at least four laser lines to be able to image a wide variety of fluorophores.
 All these additional features mean that a typical mesoSPIM is two to five-fold more expensive as common openSPIM variants.

 ### Where can find a mesoSPIM to test my samples?
 Please have a look in the [list of operating mesoSPIM instruments](/setups/).